dogu-team/gamium/README.md

 ## Contributing
-Please, don't hesitate to [file an issue](https://github.com/dogu-team/gamium/issues/new) if you have questions.
+Please, don't hesitate to [file a question](https://github.com/dogu-team/gamium/discussions/new?category=q-a).

+If you have problem, [file an issue](https://github.com/dogu-team/gamium/issues/new).
-Please, don't hesitate to [Pull request](https://github.com/dogu-team/gamium/issues/new) if you are interested in contributing directly to the code base.
+If you are interested in contributing directly to the code base, don't hesitate to [Pull request](https://github.com/dogu-team/gamium/pulls).
 But I'd really appreciate it if you could read the [CONTRIBUTING.md](CONTRIBUTING.md) before making your request.

 ## Join the Community